Word-level Sign Language Recognition with Multi-stream Neural Networks Focusing on Local Regions and Skeletal Information: Experiments

-Next, the proposed models were evaluated on another dataset, MS-ASL dataset, to show its versatility.
-Table~\ref{tab:msasl} shows the experimental results on MS-ASL100, a subset of MS-ASL dataset.
-Regarding Top-1 recognition accuracy, it was observed that Ours5 achieved the highest accuracy.
-On the other hand, Ours6 achieved the highest on Top-5 and Top-10 accuracies and the second-best performance on Top-1 accuracy.
-Similar to the experimental results on WLASL dataset, by comparing the models using and those not using ``Local Image Stream'' and ``Skeleton Stream,'' it was confirmed that the accuracies of the models using both streams were higher than those of not using them.
-These results confirmed that the proposed MSNN was effective for WSLR.
-However, compared to WLASL dataset, the improvement of recognition accuracy by adding these streams was smaller on MS-ASL100 dataset.
-This seems to be due to the diversity of the data variations contained in MS-ASL dataset.
-Figure~\ref{fig:sample} shows some examples of the data in WLASL and MS-ASL datasets.
-As shown in Fig.~\ref{fig:sample_WLASL}, WLASL dataset contained video frames whose camera views were limited to the frontal of the signers and focusing on the upper bodies of the signers.
-On the other hand, MS-ASL dataset contained video frames of different view angles and different body parts, as shown in Fig.~\multisubref{fig:sample_MS-ASL_side}{fig:sample_MS-ASL_upperbody}.
-In the proposed method, three keypoints (i.e., shoulder, elbow, and wrist) were acquired by OpenPose to detect a hand region.
-Therefore, in the case of a close-up of the signer, the elbow point may not be estimated, which causes failure in extracting the bounding box of a hand.
+Similar to the experimental results on the WLASL dataset, we compared the accuracy of the models with and without the local image and skeleton streams.
+As a result, we confirmed that the accuracies of the models using both streams were higher than those of not using them as long as they were used alone (i.e., Baseline1 vs Ours1 and Baseline1 vs Ours2).
+However, in contrast to the WLASL dataset case, when more than two streams were combined, we could not increase the accuracy in the following cases: Ours5 vs Ours6 on the MS-ASL100 dataset, Baseline2 vs Ours5 on the MS-ASL200 dataset; and Baseline2 vs Ours5, Baseline2 vs Ours6, Ours4 vs Ours5, and Ours4 vs Ours6 on the MS-ASL1000 datasets.
+These results confirm that the proposed MSNN was effective for WSLR except in the above cases.
+These exceptions seem to be due to the diversity of the data variations contained in the MS-ASL dataset. \cref{fig:sample} shows some examples of the data in the WLASL and MS-ASL datasets.
+As shown in \cref{fig:sample_WLASL}, the WLASL dataset contains video frames whose camera views are limited to a frontal view of the signers and focus on their upper bodies.
+In contrast, the MS-ASL dataset contains video frames with different view angles and different body parts, as shown in \cref{fig:sample_MS-ASL_side,fig:sample_MS-ASL_upperbody}.
+In the proposed method, three keypoints (i.e., the shoulder, elbow, and wrist) were acquired by OpenPose to detect a hand region.
+Therefore, in the case of a close-up of the signer, the elbow point may not be estimated, which causes the extraction of the hand bounding box to fail.
 In addition, the cropped local image patches and skeletal estimation results of the videos captured from the side viewpoints are far different from those captured from the front viewpoints.
-From the discussion above, we consider that such data affected the training in ``Local Image Stream'' and ``Skeletal Stream'' and disturbed the SLR performance improvement.
-Hence, in our future work, we need to improve the robustness against view changes, like shown in Fig.~\ref{fig:sample}.
-Besides, we think making the extraction method of hand regions robust is effective, particularly in a close-up view.
-The extraction of hand regions of the signer relies on the elbow point in the current implementation.
-However, it is desirable to make the extraction of hand regions free from the elbow point.
+Hence, we believe that such data affected the training in the local image and skeletal streams and disrupted the SLR accuracy improvement.
+In our future work, we therefore need to improve the robustness against view changes, as shown in \cref{fig:sample}, by collecting more training videos captured from various viewpoints.
+Moreover, we believe making the extraction of the hand regions robust will be effective, particularly in a close-up view.
+The extraction of the hand regions of the signer relies on the elbow point in the current implementation.
+However, it would be desirable to extract the hand regions in a way that does not depend on the elbow point.